michalantolik/zone55-platform/README.md

 ### Why Key Vault?

 A secret in `appsettings.Production.json`, a Dockerfile layer, or a GitHub Actions variable can end up in source history, a container registry, or a workflow log.
 Key Vault keeps production secrets out of all of those paths.
-The API and CMS never hold credentials — they request secrets at startup via their Azure identity, and Key Vault responds based on access policy.
+The API and CMS never hold credentials — they request secrets at startup via their Azure Managed Identity, and Key Vault responds based on access policy.

 ### Why Managed Identity?